-“Andy is a thoughtful, kind and exemplary man who loves puns, and has successfully set and reached numerous key life goals.
+“Andy is a thoughtful, kind, and exemplary man who loves puns and has successfully set and reached numerous key life goals.
 During his time at CIP Berkshire, among other things, he made his mark as a Dungeon Master in weekly sessions with fellow CIP students; he consistently showed himself to be a hard worker, and he shared his dry sense of humor with many,” noted CIP Berkshire academic coordinator Judy Gerich.

 Andy has moved home to Poughkeepsie, but at 27, he is an independent adult.
 His mom noted, "He cooks once or twice a week, from scratch, and does things like buy rock salt for the driveway when he sees we are low, without being asked.
 He continues to help with shopping, laundry, and cleaning.
 He manages his own doctor's appointments and financial affairs."
-Andy holds a masters degree in a field he is passionate about.
+Andy holds a master's degree in a field he is passionate about.
 He is currently looking for employment in the field of environmental conservation or geology-based work in the greater Poughkeepsie area.

 Andy still has challenges.
-He would like to make more friends, and hopes to have a job with benefits, his own home, and (some day) a family.
+He would like to make more friends and hopes to have a job with benefits, his own home, and (someday) a family.
 But those things are now real possibilities instead of dreams.
 His mom says, "CIP taught life skills, social skills, and executive functioning, but what Andy got was confidence and determination."

 Andy looks forward to working in his field and visiting friends at CIP Berkshire when his schedule allows.
-You can see his e-portfolio online here.

 The College Internship Program is a comprehensive transition program for young adults on the Autism Spectrum and with Learning Differences.
 Our Mission is to inspire independence and expand the foundation on which young adults with Autism, ADHD, and other Learning Differences can build happy and productive lives.